dgraph-io/dgraph-docs/content/graphql/schema/ids.md

 }
 ```

-In a single-page app, you should the page for `http://.../posts/0x123` when a user clicks to view the post with `ID` 0x123.
+In a single-page app, you could generate the page for `http://.../posts/0x123` when a user clicks to view the post with `ID` 0x123.
 Your app can then use a `getPost(id: "0x123") { ... }` GraphQL query to fetch the data used to generate the page.

 For input and output, `ID`s are treated as strings.